cloudera-labs/hms-mirror/README.md

 The drivers for the various environments are located:

-HDP - `/usr/hdp/current/hive-server2/jdbc/hive-jdbc-<version>-standalone.jar`
+- HDP - `/usr/hdp/current/hive-server2/jdbc/hive-jdbc-<version>-standalone.jar` (NOTE: Use the hive-1 standalone jar file for HDP 2.6.5, not the hive-2 jar)
-CDH/CDP - `/opt/cloudera/parcels/CDH/jars/hive-jdbc-<version>-standalone.jar`
+- CDH/CDP - `/opt/cloudera/parcels/CDH/jars/hive-jdbc-<version>-standalone.jar`

 ##### Non-Kerberos Connections